 Alluvial aquifers identified in the Hunter subregion are considered to be highly connected to surface water, and are generally managed conjunctively with the surface water source they are associated with.
-Most of the alluvial groundwater in the Hunter subregion is managed under the NSW Water Sharing Plan for the Hunter Unregulated and Alluvial Water Sources 2009 for the Hunter Unregulated and Alluvial Water Sources the future to include floodplain alluvium which does not have a strong connection to surface waters.
+Most of the alluvial groundwater in the Hunter subregion is managed under the NSW Water Sharing Plan for the Hunter Unregulated and Alluvial Water Sources 2009 for the Hunter Unregulated and Alluvial Water Sources.
+This WSP may be amended in the future to include floodplain alluvium which does not have a strong connection to surface waters.